mrunaljsarvaiya/mrunaljsarvaiya.github.io/_projects/1_peanut_project.md

 </div>

-I built and integrated a number of core features for our autonomy stack
+During my 4 years at Peanut, I built and integrated a number of core features for our autonomy stack including but not limited to

-- Lower level velocity controllers​
-- Higher level positional trajectory controllers (ROS Control)
+- Developed the motion planning software architecture for a custom mobile manipulator
+- Selected, integrated and tuned a trajectory tracking controller and time optimal trajectory generator (TOPPRA)
+- Designed and implemented a custom navigation planner for hotel hallways that generates human-like and aesthetically pleasing motions
+- Trained a neural network model to estimate manipulator currents used to add trajectory generator torque constraints for enhanced reliability
+- Engineered tools to optimize robot paths by smoothing trajectories and reducing overall joint-space distance by tweaking input configurations using an optimization program
 - Communication architecture between controllers and the main on-board computer
-- Cartesian motion planner and trajectory generator
-- Custom mobile base navigation system for hotel hallways that prioritizes human like movements​
 - Error recovery and safety features for the mobile base motors
-- Exploration algorithms ​
 - State machines for executing missions during deployment
 - RViz-based tool to record, modify and playback cartesian paths
-- Collision checking (through MoveIt) tools used by other planners in the stack
+- Collision checking tools (through MoveIt) used by other planners in the stack